mattbierner/blog.mattbierner.com/_posts/2019-09-28-you-aint-no-punk-you-punk.md

     file: 'title.jpg'
 ---

-Inspired by the title of Volume 6 of [ByNWR](https://www.bynwr.com) (possibly my second favorite thing on the internet at the moment), I letterpressed this poster:
+Inspired by the title of volume 6 of [byNWR](https://www.bynwr.com) (possibly my second favorite thing on the internet at the moment), I letterpressed this poster:

 {% include image.html file="title.jpg" %}